langsari/codeless-data-mining/README.md

 ### Access Data

-    use the excel file in the datasets folder of this repository
+Use the excel file in the datasets folder of this repository

 ### Tranform Data

-     tranpose data
+Tranpose data

 ![Imgur](https://i.imgur.com/vQIxQjY.png)